 Roles’ implementation may be set on, enabling the differentiation of users and groups according to permission levels, or turned off altogether, thus granting all users and user groups full accessibility to all the system’s resources.

-Handling of roles and permissions is easily done by system administrators on the EasyAdmin administrative interface of the OpenLM system.
-The intuitive EasyAdmin control panel incorporates all the options required to configure the roles and permission groups according to administration requirements.
+Handling of Roles & Permissions is easily done by system administrators on the EasyAdmin administrative interface of the OpenLM system.
+The intuitive EasyAdmin control panel incorporates all the options required to configure the Roles & Permissions groups according to administration requirements.

 Permission groups possess an inheritance property.
 This property facilitates the application of similar permission schemes to different groups.
 By doing so, different groups may be easily created with only slight differences between their permission schemes.

 In order to create a new role, go through the following steps:

 1. Open the EasyAdmin User Interface, and log in with the Administrator’s name and password.